divjotarora/specifications/source/transactions/transactions.rst

         /**
          * The maximum amount of time to allow a single commitTransaction
          * command to run.
+         *
+         * NOTE: This option is deprecated in favor of timeoutMS.
          */
         Optional<Int64> maxCommitTimeMS;
     }